jameleggleston/Note-Taker/README.md

 # Note Tracker

-AS A small business owner
-I WANT to be able to write and save notes
-SO THAT I can organize my thoughts and keep track of tasks I need to complete
+As a small business owner I want to be able to write and save notes, so that I can organize my thoughts and keep track of tasks I need to complete.

 ## Table of Contents
 * [Npm Packages](#Npm-Packages)